isomerpages/nlb-biblioasia/articles-archive/features/_posts/2021-10-06-post-my-memories-of-reading.md

 Around the same time – when I was about 11 or 12 – I discovered Agatha Christie, which sparked a lifelong taste for detective novels and thrillers.
 Like Blyton, Christie seems to have gone out of critical fashion and, indeed, her most famous creations, Hercule Poirot and Miss Marple, never rise above the level of caricature.
 Yet her books were irresistible; I could easily get through a couple of Agatha Christies a day.
 Fortunately, Christie was a prolific writer who kept me happily supplied with paperbacks throughout secondary school.
 I remember little of the plots, though her best books (Ten Little Indians, The Murder of Roger Ackroyd) set a bar for denouement and twists that, even now, have not been bettered; in her best books, too, she was capable of a psychological insight into her characters’ motivations that transcended the serviceable writing.
 The England of the interwar years she depicted was also central to the atmosphere of her books – in that orderly, structured society, murder had the resonance of genuine evil which, after all, was what it was.

 Blyton, Chalet Girls, Dickens, Christie, Dorothy Sayers, L.P.
 Hartley, P.G.
 Wodehouse – these quintessentially English writers shaped my childhood imagination indelibly and stamped the contours of prewar England forever in my consciousness so that when I finally visited London the city seemed as familiar as a recurring dream.

-The Catcher in the Rye was written by J.D.
-Salinger in 1951.
-Cover by Penguin, London, 2010.

 Before the advent of the internet, every trip to the library was like a treasure hunt; you never knew what you might find.